tricknotes/nothub-stream/README.md

 $ cp ./node_modules/nothub-stream/start.js ./start.js
 ```

-3. And edit `./start.js` to use dommain name for your github:enterprise.
+3. And edit `./start.js` to use domain name for your github:enterprise.
 For example:
 ``` diff
 - var NotHubStream = require('./')